General A0 range overview. Product descriptions below this...

 One of Gresley's redrafts removed the originally proposed parallel boiler and replaced it with the Gresley tapered boiler like on the A1's, further more this drawing also showed angular cylinder covers at the front of the running plate.
 The apparent 'Final' draft saw the angular covers replaced with elegent swooping curves such as on Gresley's Prototype 02 locomotive and also likely was the inspiration for the curves seen on the Railway Series Character Gordon.
 This version is a theoretical rebuild option.

 Buffers are sprued inbetween the chassis.
 Carefully cut them out and clean the edges.

 Under the running plate you will have to locate where the screw goes to fix the chassis if using a Hornby A1, just position the chassis and mark it then drill a thin hole, the material whether WSF or FUD will self tap.
 Originally the holes were designed in yet the positions of the various Hornby versions moved slightly making it too difficult to ensure they will work with every version.

-The running plate has a main height set at a LOW position.
-This is important when considering what cylinders and valve gear changes may be needed.
+The running plate has a main height set at a HIGH position.
+This is important when considering what cylinders and valve gear changes may be needed, see below.

 For this version it is recomended you use Hornby Brittania Cylinders, reshaped slightly to fit.
 Also Black 5 Valve gear will work well with this too.
 When bashing this conversion from RTR locomotives a while back this is the combination I used.